tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 Another thing you need to consider is to output the log data in different formats depending on the environment that the app is running on.
-For example, you may want to print the log messages in a human-readable format when working in local development.
+For example, you may want to print the log messages in a human-readable format when working in local development environment.
 However, on production, the log messages should be output as JSON format to for smaller log size and easier to transfer to another storage for indexing and displaying.

 Here are the summarised characteristics that your logging module should provide